What is Passive House certification?

 This is a service we provide where building envelopes are optimised for home building professionals or homeowners by Passive House & LEED trained engineers to provide a clear sense of how their homes will perform, and where improvements are best made to save money and energy - a balanced approach to building better homes accessible to all.
 A typical home in Canada or colder climate zones in the USA will consume over 100 kWh per square meter.
 To encourage energy efficiency, any home that achieves below 50 kWh will be featured on our PSI pages free of charge, EcoHome's mission is to help anyone, anywhere, build a better more energy efficient and healthier home that they can afford, that's why we encourage every reader to subscribe to The EcoHome Network here, and ask your own questions about efficient home construction and renovation.
+You might also choose a Prefab Passive House & LEED Kit Home which are for Sale for delivery in Ontario, Quebec, New York, Vermont, Maine or New Hampshire.
 Now, back to Passive House certification.

 PHI and PHIUS Common ground:

 The Passive House concept is based on three ideas that both certifications share.
 First off, a fabric-first approach to reducing heat loss through the building envelope achieved through thermal bridge-free construction, super insulation choices and airtight construction.
 Heat loss through the envelope not only hampers a building’s energy efficiency but can also bring about damage to its components (via condensation caused humidity and mold or mould).